CDRT/mk_docs/docs/guides/lcu/getting-started/quick-start.md

 $updates = Get-LnvUpdate
 $updates | Save-LnvUpdate

-#if the package is i a local repository :
+#if the package is in a local repository :
 $updates | Save-LnvUpdate -Path "C:\Updates" -ShowProgress
 ```

-The `-ShowProgress` parameter displays download progress for large packages.
+The `-ShowProgress` parameter can be used to display download progress for large packages.

 ## 4. Install Updates